agordon611/ChurchMap/README.md

-# Welcome to Church Map
+# Welcome to Guest Map

 My dad asked me to create this webapp as a project for our parish at home.
 This webapp contains 2 screens: a map and a guest sign in form.
 When a user